 What if I can’t remember everything that Happened?

 It is ok to not remember.
 If you cannot remember something, it is ok to say “I don’t remember” or “I don’t know” when talking to friends, family, or throughout the reporting process.
 Memories of traumatic events are laid down differently to everyday memories.
 Usually we encode what we see, hear, smell, taste and physically sense, as well as how that all fits together and what it means to us – and together, those different types of information enable us to recall events as a coherent story.
 But during traumatic events our bodies are flooded with stress and hormones.
 These encourage the brain to focus on the here and now, at the expense of the full memory (1).

 What if the person I told isn’t supportive?

 We are sorry this happened to you, but know you are not alone.
 Realize that although that person may not be supportive, there are people out there willing and able to support you in even better ways.
 For more advice and thoughts from a survivor who has experienced something similar, click here.

 What if I was Under the influence and underage?

 It’s important to remember that sexual assault is a crime—no matter the circumstances.
 You did nothing wrong.
-There is a false assumption that exists that when alcohol is involved in assault, it lessons the crime— as if the perpetrator is somehow less responsible for his/her actions under the influence, but the victim is more responsible if they’ve been drinking.
+There is a false assumption that exists that when alcohol is involved in assault, it lessons the crime—as if the perpetrator is somehow less responsible for their actions under the influence and the survivor is more responsible if they have been drinking.
 This is wrong.
 Nothing you did caused this to happen.